For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Master1305 – Shutterstock

 When you've decided this is the right car for you, you don't have to pay up right away.
-When buying a used car, it is often possible to haggle to get a better deal.
+With used cars, it's often possible to haggle to get a better deal.

-Know what the car is roughly worth by looking at similar models online beforehand.
+Know what the car is roughly worth by checking similar models online.
 This can help you negotiate the price down, especially if the seller is asking for too much.
 If you've noticed any issues with the car that you can fix yourself (or pay to get fixed), this is the time to bring it up.

 Keep your budget in mind and don't be afraid to walk away if the price and condition of the car don't match your needs.